Maudslay Motor Company: World War I

 Private car production stopped with the outbreak of war.
 Five- and six-ton "A Type" lorries had been supplied to the British War Office in 1913, and these, along with a three-ton model, became the main product during hostilities.
 In addition, aircraft undercarriages were made, as well as reconditioning work carried out on radial engines.
 Production of complete engines was started in 1918, but the contract was cut short by the Armistice.

 Inter-War Years

 Despite the advent of peace in 1918, private car building was not resumed, apart from a solitary example of an advanced sports car, shown at the 1923 London Motor Show.
 A new forward control chassis (designated as "CP") was launched in 1923, being used for lorries and buses, with various other models being introduced over the following years.
 Despite this, sales gradually fell during the 1930s, with total sales of only 21 chassis in 1937.
 By 1939 a total of just over 2,000 Maudslay commercial vehicles had been manufactured.

+In 1920, 3, 4, and 5 ton trucks were produced.